The closest alternatives to Mustard Powder are Yellow Mustard, Dijon Mustard, Horseradish Powder, Wasabi Powder, and Horseradish Sauce.

 If you are looking for an alternative condiment in your dishes and out of mustard powder, then horseradish powder could be your best option.

-It can be used as a substitute for mustard powder in equal parts in most recipes, so try it today.
+It can be used as a substitute for mustard powder in equal parts in most recipes, so try it today - or see horseradish substitute recommendations for other formats.

 4 - Wasabi Powder